 Today it is the only remaining 19th century institutional building in the district, and is the neighborhood’s finest example of a Romanesque revival building.

 The Northeastern Conference Corporation of Seventh Day Adventists has entered into a contract with 959 Sterling Partners LLC/Hope Street Capital LLC to demolish the south wing of the landmarked building and sell the back portion of the lot on Sterling Place, between New York and Brooklyn Avenues.
 Hope Street Capital has filed plans with the New York City Department of Buildings to construct a seven-story apartment complex with 147 units and a massive footprint of 38,000 square feet.
-Their original plans for the site can be viewed and downloaded here, and the (nearly identical) redesign submitted in March 2021 can be seen here.
-Some minute modifications to this final design were made in May 2021, which you can view here.
+Their original plans for the site can be viewed and downloaded here, and the redesign submitted in March 2021 can be seen here.
+Modifications to this final design were made in May 2021, which you can view here.
 This final design has now been approved by the Landmarks Preservation Commission.
 Please contribute to our lawsuit against LPC…or read on for more details.

 Scale and Design